Felix-101/Felix-101/README.md

 - 👋 Hi, I’m @Felix-101
-- 👀 I’m a passionate backend developer from nigeria
+- 👀 I’m a passionate backend and mobile developer from Nigeria, currently exploring the world of Flutter development.
-- 🌱 I work mainly with javascript, but im also passionate about learning new technologies
+- 🌱 I work proficiently with JavaScript (Node.js & Express) and Dart (Flutter).
+I'm always eager to dive into new technologies and frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects, especially those involving backend systems, mobile applications using Flutter, or any challenging opportunities that allow me to grow as a developer.
-- 📫 How to reach me kupoluyitolulope452@gmail.com
+- 📫 How to reach me: kupoluyitolulope452@gmail.com

+### Technologies & Tools
+- **Languages:** JavaScript, Dart
+- **Frameworks/Libraries:** Node.js, Express, Flutter
+- **Databases:** MongoDB, PostgreSQL, Mysql
+- **Tools:** Git

+### Current Focus
+Currently, I am focusing on enhancing my skills in mobile application development using Flutter and expanding my knowledge in backend development with Node.js and Express.
+I am open to contributing to open-source projects and collaborating on exciting new ideas.

 <!---
 Felix-101/Felix-101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.